I did the sanding.

 At this point the boat is operational.

-I changed the water pump tubing to a larger inside diameter as recommended by Tim and Matt.
+I changed the water pump tubing to a larger inside diameter as recommended

 This fixed my pump issues.